Table of Contents

 Step 5.
 Use the Left and Right arrow keys (or the trackpad or mouse if you can move the cursor around) to select a drive.
 Then, press Enter or select Continue to boot from it.

-Change Your Mac’s Startup Disk Using System Preferences
+Change Your Mac's Startup Disk Using System Settings/Preferences

-Your computer’s hard drive should be connected to the drive you want to utilize as your startup disk.
+Connect the drive you want to utilize as your startup disk to your Mac first

-Navigate to the Startup Disk option.
+Navigate to the Startup Disk option under "General."
 The window displayed in the image below appears.

 Select the hard drive or partition you wish to use as your startup disk.